 • Regulatory or institutional requirements mandate local data storage

-• You have an existing IT infrastructure investment you are not ready to abandon
+• You have an existing IT infrastructure investment you want to continue leveraging

-TMR Take: Hybrid sounds sophisticated, but it often just means you are paying for two systems instead of one.
-Unless you have a specific, documented reason for local data redundancy, pure cloud is the smarter play in 2026.
-DentiMax is the exception -- their dual-deployment model is genuinely well-executed and gives practices real flexibility without artificial complexity.
+TMR Take: Hybrid offers real value for practices with specific requirements around data redundancy or internet reliability.
+For most practices, pure cloud is the more straightforward path in 2026.
+DentiMax stands out as the exception -- their dual-deployment model is genuinely well-executed and gives practices real flexibility without added complexity.

 Not sure which deployment model fits your practice?
 Use our software comparison tool to filter by cloud, on-premise, and hybrid options.